Talitropsis sedilloti: Description

 Cave wētā have extra-long antennae and long, slender legs.
 They lack hearing organs (tympana), but they are sensitive to ground vibrations, this is enabled by pads on their feet.
 Specialised hairs on the cerci and organs on the antennae are also good at capture of low frequency vibrations in the air.

 Talitropsis sedilloti adults range from about 14mm for females to 18mm for males.
 Adults are a shiny, pale orange brown.
 Their hind tibiae have two rows of prominent spines on either side down most of the length.
 This feature helps distinguish them from other tokoriro (cave wētā) as others species have very fine spines.
 Juveniles are darker in colour with an evident yellow diamond on the dorsal abdominal surface.

 Taxonomy

 Talitropsis is a New Zealand genus of wētā belonging to the family Rhaphidophoridae, all species have small to medium bodies and live in forests not caves.
 Two species are found only on the Chatham Islands, New Zealand.

-The species T. sedilloti was first described by Bolívar in 1882.
+The species T. sedilloti was first described by Ignacio Bolívar in 1882.